JoeBaxendale/project-3b/project-3b-frontend/README.md

 # Project 3b Frontend

-This repository contains code for the frontend part of the application.
+This directory contains code for the frontend part of the application.
 The frontend is written in JavaScript using React.

 ## Building the Project